Women and Sports: Stories of Athletes Who Made History

 Sport as a Tool of Empowerment

-A Symbol of the Struggle: Billie Jean King and the "Battle of the Sexes"
+Billie Jean King and the "Battle of the Sexes"

-Equal Pay and Prizes: A Continuing Battle
+Equal Pay and Prizes: The Ongoing Struggle

-Athletes as Civil Rights Activists
+Athletes as Advocates for Civil Rights

-The Future: Increasingly Leading the Way
+The Future: Women Leading the Way

 Women and Sports: Stories of Athletes Who Made History Examples of equality